AleKoure/Rigma/cran-comments.md

 * Updated the .Rd files with exported functions missing \value and explained the functions results.

-* Added toy examples were is possible.
-For most cases, it is not feasible to unwrap the examples from \donttest{}.
-Most of the examples are wrapped in
-\donttest{} because all functions use Figma API that requires authentication.
+* It is not feasible to unwrap the examples from \donttest{}.
+The examples are wrapped in \donttest{} because all functions require authentication.